Hebald Forest

 Hebald Forest is open-world exploration game developed during my second year of my Masters Degree at Université Côte d'Azur in Cannes, France, built with a team of 19 in Unreal Engine 5.

-Our primary goal was to deliver a playable demo of Hebald Forest for the International Games Festival (FIJ) in Cannes, France.
+My primary goal was to guide and organize the team in order to have a working and playable demo of Hebald Forest for the International Games Festival (FIJ) in Cannes, France.

 Primary responsibilities